creationix/do/README.markdown

       throw error;
     });

-Since this style is extremely simple (doesn't require an external library like process.Promise to use), and fairly powerful.
-The initial function can have variable arguments and the continuable itself is portable until it's invoked by attacking callbacks.
+This style is extremely simple (doesn't require an external library like process.Promise to use), and is fairly powerful.

+ - The initial function can have variable arguments.
+ - The continuable itself is portable until it's invoked by attaching callbacks.

-## Higher order operations
+## Higher-level operations

 The `Do` library makes doing higher-level abstractions easy.
-All of these helpers are themselves continuables so you can attach callbacks by calling the returned curried function.
+All of these helpers are themselves continuables so you can attach callbacks by calling the returned, curried function.

 ### Do.parallel(actions) {...}